Dr. King and Gandhi’s Ing Artwork Display in Public for the First Time in 2021 and Kai, 5-year-old Street Artist

 “The story of the monsters – it’s the mighty Godzilla movie”, Kai said.

-Kai drew a snake monster between Godzilla and another monster.
+Kai drew a snake monster between Godzilla and the Gigan monster.

-Kai told me that he was drawing The Mothra monster, and, The Three Headed King Ghidorah, who is the ultimate nemesis of Godzilla.
+Kai told me that he was drawing The Three Headed King Ghidorah, who is the ultimate nemesis of Godzilla.

 While Kai was working on his drawing, this person was walking by and gave a nice comment to the young artist.
 I appreciate his comment to encourage Kai and also, he keeps the side walk clean.
 All people who do the sanitation work are important.
 If the bathroom in the office building is filthy and smells bad, it will make the work place unpleasant.
 We should have Sanitation Day to thanks the people who keep the places clean.